cs31415/cs31415.github.io/trivia.md

 [Zero To Travel](https://zerototravel.com/travel-podcast/)

-I wrote a series of 16 short stories about a pair of maverick, prank-loving kids named Ramu and Somu, one a dreamer, the other a doer, living in the musty, nondescript town of Shivajinagar in the Indian hinterland.
+I wrote a series of 16 short stories about a pair of maverick, prank-loving kids named Ramu and Somu, a kind of Indian Tom Sawyer-Huck Finn, one a dreamer, the other a doer, living in the musty, nondescript town of Shivajinagar in the Indian hinterland.

-I am a keen aficionado of that most timeless, microcosm-of-life, dripping-with-drama, yet ultimately anachronistic of sports in the modern age - the character-forging-foundry called [Test cricket](https://en.wikipedia.org/wiki/Test_cricket), which is played over 5 long days oscillating between mind-numbing boredom and feral excitement, at the energy and neuron-sapping conclusion of which no ultimate winner is guaranteed.
+I am a keen armchair aficionado of that most timeless, inexhaustible-fount-of-drama, life-in-microcosm, modern day anachronism - the character-forging-foundry called [Test cricket](https://en.wikipedia.org/wiki/Test_cricket), played over a whole work week  oscillating between mind-numbing boredom and feral excitement, whose frequently energy and nerve-sapping conclusion guarantees no ultimate winner.